tajmone/AlanStdLib/CLOTHING_DEV.md

         * [x] bikini
         * [x] shirts: black and red
         * [x] ski helmet
-    + [ ] __REDEFINE LAYERS__ — redesign the clothing layers numbering, dropping the old exponential system based on the Clothing Table, and adopt a new arbitrary system based on the needs of EGA.
 - [x] Add a new `TEST_FOLDER.bat` script in every test folder to allow quickly running all tests of that folder independently from the others:
     + [x] `tests/clothing/` (single source, multiple tests)
     + [x] `tests/house/` (single source, multiple tests)